juha-t/juha-t.github.io/projects.markdown

 <a href="https://github.com/juha-t/send-location-to-whatsapp"><img src="https://gh-card.dev/repos/juha-t/send-location-to-whatsapp.svg"></a>
 <br>
-* This script sends the location coordinates of a point feature layer from ArcGIS Pro to WhatsApp using the Facebook API.
+* This script sends the location coordinates of a point feature layer from ArcGIS Pro/Desktop to WhatsApp using the Meta API.
 The recipient receives a location pin that opens in Google Maps
 <br>
 <br>